medhaupadhyay/Micropayment-Channel/README.md

 <br>
 *Logging Payments on an Existing Channel* <br>
 Under "Log Payments on an Existing Channel", enter the contract address <br>
-Input the amount of Ethereum you would like to send to the receiver <br>
+Input the amount of Ether you would like to send to the receiver <br>
 Click "Log Payment" <br>
 Save the unique signature that is generated <br>
 <br>